hoodsr/birds-eye-view/README.md

 # Bird's Eye View
 v.
 2.2

 [Bird's Eye View][git-repo-url] is a package for [ros][ROS] that allows an autonomous aerial vehicle to track and maintain a relative position to an autonomous ground robot.
+This paper was presented at ICUAS 2017.

 ## Authors
 ---